Azure/azure-quickstart-templates/safewalk2-platform/README.md

 * Safewalk VHD Image URL - Set to the URL of the Safewalk VHD image you have uploaded earlier.
 * Safewalk Gateway VHD Image URL - Set to the URL of the Safewalk Gateway VHD image you have uploaded earlier.
-* Create Vnet - Set to true if you would like to create a new VNet for this deployment.
-Set to false if you would like to use an existing VNet you already have.
-* Vnet Name - A name for the VNet that will be used (either new or existing).
+* Vnet Name - A name for the VNet that will be created.
-If Create Vnet was set to true, use the default parameter or manually set a name for a new VNet that will be created during the deployment.
+Use the default parameter or manually set a name for a new VNet that will be created during the deployment.
-If Create Vnet was set to false specify a name of an existing VNet within the selected Resource group.
-* Subnet LAN Name - A name for a subnet (either new or existing) that will be used to serve the Safewalk server.
+* Subnet LAN Name - A name for a subnet that will be used to serve the Safewalk server.
-If Create Vnet was set to true, use the provided default value or manually set a name for a new subnet that will be created during the deployment.
+Use the provided default value or manually set a name for a new subnet that will be created during the deployment.
-If Create Vnet was set to false specify a name of an existing subnet within the selected Resource group and the Vnet Name that was specified.
-* Subnet DMZ Name - A name for an Internet facing subnet (either new or existing) that will be used to serve the Safewalk Gateway.
+* Subnet DMZ Name - A name for an Internet facing subnet that will be used to serve the Safewalk Gateway.
-If Create Vnet was set to true, use the provided default value or manually set a name for a new subnet that will be created during the deployment.
+Use the provided default value or manually set a name for a new subnet that will be created during the deployment.
-If Create Vnet was set to false specify a name of an existing subnet within the selected Resource group and the Vnet Name that was specified.
-* Vnet Resource Group - If Create Vnet was set to false provide here the name of the Resource group where the provided Subnet Name exist.
-Note: This parameter will be ignored if Create Vnet was set to true.
 * Vnet Address Space - The address space of the specified VNet (either new or existing).
 If Create Vnet was set to true, use the provided default value or set a different VNet address space according to your preferences (e.g. 10.0.0.0/16).